Blog > Technology

 YouTube is a powerful L&D resource for younger employees.

-People born after 1997, known as Generation Z, will make up 27% of the workforce by 2025.
-They are the oldest, most educated, and most varied generation ever, and their influence on society will be felt for many years to come.
-Their point of view and expertise will have an impact on everything, from politics and business to culture and climate change.
+Generation Z, which comprises those born after 1997, will account for almost a quarter of the workforce by 2025.
+They are the oldest, best informed, and most diverse generation ever and their impact on society will be felt for many years in the future.
+Their viewpoints and experiences would change everything ranging from politics and business to culture and global warming.

 But it goes beyond Generation Z.

-Although Matthew Syed and Malcolm Gladwell are well-known, a whole new crop of YouTube stars who specialise on productivity and personal development has millions of subscribers.
-Additionally, these content producers target audiences that are extremely diverse in terms of race, generation, and gender.
-People like Lavendaire, Thomas Frank, Matt D'Avella, Jay Shetty, and Ali Abdaal.
-L&D professionals can engage employees of all ages, from all backgrounds, and from all origins by making YouTube the focal point of a future-focused learning approach.
+While Matthew Syed and Malcolm Gladwell are well-known here, there is also a new batch of YouTube stars who talk about productivity and self-help that has millions of subscribers.
+These content creators serve audiences that are greatly diverse in race, age, and gender.
+Examples include Lavendaire, Thomas Frank, Matt D'Avella, Jay Shetty, and Ali Abdaal.
+By making YouTube the central point of a future-focused learning approach L&D professionals can engage employees from all ages, backgrounds, or origins.

 How to maximise the educational material on YouTube

-Because there is so much content on the network, content curation is the single most crucial component.
-To satisfy the business's training needs, YouTube content must be found, filtered, organised, and contextualised.
-There are now tools available to make this work simpler.
+Because there is so much content on this platform, content curation is the single most crucial component.
+The whole YouTube content has to be searched, sieved, sorted, and placed into context to meet business training needs.
+There are tools today that can ease this process.
 Think about incorporating news events with essential subjects in themed weeks; two examples are corporate sustainability and health and wellbeing.